Gamuasi/My-first-repository/README.md

 # My-first-repository
-First work introducing me to GitHub
+This is my first repository introducing me to GitHub.
+I would love to explore more.